Year-end tax guide 2020/21

 However, larger companies may be required to pay via quarterly instalments depending on the profits being made.

 When you’re working out your business’s taxable profit, you can deduct any costs that were incurred wholly and exclusively for the purposes of the trade.

 These could include the cost of travel, staff salaries, pension contributions, bills for your business premises, advertising and marketing, and training.

-Directors’ bonuses can be claimed as a deductible cost, as long as they are paid within nine months of the company year-end and the entitlement to the bonus is established before the accounting date.
+Directors’ bonuses can also be claimed as a deductible cost, as long as they are paid within nine months of the company year-end, and the entitlement to the bonus is established before the accounting date.